 Tax Consequences to Us.
-In general, there will be no tax consequences to us upon the grant of any award.
-We will generally be entitled to a deduction when a participant has compensation income.
-In most cases, the deduction amount will be the same as the amount of the participant's compensation income, except that the deduction with respect to our chief executive officer, chief financial officer and our three highest-paid officers other than the chief executive officer and chief financial officer is capped at \$1,000,000 per covered officer per year.
-In addition, for any individual subject to the \$1,000,000 cap in a taxable year beginning after December 31, 2016, that individual will remain subject to the cap for all future years, even after termination or retirement.
+We may be entitled to a federal income tax deduction when a participant has ordinary income for the same amount as the participant's ordinary income.
+However, IRC Section 162(m) imposes a \$1 million annual limit on the amount of compensation that we may deduct with respect to our chief executive officer, chief financial officer, our three highest-paid officers other than the chief executive officer and chief financial officer is capped at \$1,000,000 per covered officer per year, and certain other employees and former employees.